Breaking News

 • Psychogenic cause; (e.g. in peptic ulcer)

-• Idiopathic cause; (e.g. in Crohn’s disease, ulcerative
+• Idiopathic cause; (e.g. Crohn’s disease, ulcerative

 • colitis)